Stratford upon Avon Club members enjoyed an Easter themed Club Meeting on Zoom.

 Stratford member Valerie did a 2.6 mile local walk as her exercise on 26th April (doubled when they did the return journey!) to raise money for the Butterfly Tree Charity.

 With 'buddy' phone calls, Zoom online meetings and electronic newsletters we are doing our best to stay in touch.

 We have had a busy Spring with a number of events going on.
 We were delighted to welcome over 80 guests to our fundraising Fashion Show at the Doubletree by Hilton Stratford upon Avon with clothes provided by Gemini Woman.

 The following weekend we worked hard to support the Rotary Stratford Mrathon, we felt as though we had run several ourselves by the time we had seved all the runners!

 Our May speaker was Sue Jordan, a Trustee with the Military Wives Choirs Foundation.
 It was fascinating to hear about their history and future plans for the choirs.

 Stratford members and guests enjoyed their 72nd Fellowship Lunch at the Doubletree by Hilton Hotel recently.
 The speaker, Frances Benton, talked entertainingly about her 'passion for pearls', and bought many examples with her.
 All proceeds from items sold go to support a school for children with autism in Scotland.

-The National President, Ann Acaster, has chosen Jessie's Fund (Music helping Children) for her charity.
+The National President, Betty Roberts, has chosen The Stroke Association for her charity.